UCSB-AMPLab/telar-docs/docs/1-getting-started.md

 Once you're ready, choose one of the workflows based on your needs:

 ### GitHub Web Interface (Recommended)
-No installation required!
+No installation required.
 Manage your content entirely through GitHub's web interface and Google Sheets.
 Perfect for storytellers and teams.

 [GitHub Web Interface Guide](/docs/workflows/github-web/){: .btn .btn-primary }